The Hugh Hetherington On-line

 Hearing Aid Museum

-This on-line museum is the brainchild of Neil Bauman,
+The Museum was the brainchild of Neil Bauman,

 Hugh Hetherington